[Bond Investment Guide] How to Buy Bonds in Hong Kong?

 Is Futu buying US bonds?

 Don't want to buy bonds directly?
-It is also possible to invest in bond ETFs
+You can also choose bond ETF investments

 In addition to buying bonds directly, investors can also invest in bonds through ETFs.